Wiveliscombe Primary School

 Step 5 – Involvement of the police

 Following an incident staff may feel that they need support.
-Peer support will be given and access to a teacher support line will be signposted.
+Peer support will be given and access to a teacher support line will be signposted (Care First poster on the staff notice board).
 In the longer term, support can also be obtained from the member of staff’s trade union.
 The school will ensure that sympathetic and practical help, support and counselling are made available to the member of staff at the time of the incident and subsequently.

 Situations can arise where staff find themselves, or other adults, subjected to a pattern of persistent and unreasonable behaviour from individual parents which is not abusive or overtly aggressive but which may be perceived as intimidating and oppressive.
 In these circumstances, staff may be faced with a barrage of constant demands or criticisms (on an almost daily basis) which, whilst not particularly taxing or serious when viewed in isolation, can have the cumulative effect over time of undermining their confidence, well-being and health.
 In extreme cases, the behaviour of the parent may constitute an offence under the Protection from Harassment Act 1997.
 If so, the school will take appropriate action, such as writing to or meeting the parents, involving the Police if necessary.
-A formal complaint could also be made to the Governing Body who would consider inviting the parent to a meeting to discuss such conduct or writing to them to say that they are not welcome on the school premises.
+Staff should report the matter initially to the SLT, formally, in writing.
+The SLT will then arrange a formal meeting with that member of staff to decide on the next steps.
+SLT could make a formal complaint to the Governing Body who would consider inviting the parent to a meeting to discuss such conduct or writing to them to say that they are not welcome on the school premises.

 If a parent’s behaviour is unreasonable, the parent’s implied permission to be on the school premises may be withdrawn and they will become a trespasser (see the section on Trespass).